Simple Tips For Pulling Graphite Heads

 2. Select one of the four widths on that Stop to accommodate the shaft you’re pulling.

-3. Melt that ferrule and pinch it off with pliers or slice them away with a hook or straight blades.
+3. Melt that ferrule and pinch it off with pliers or slice it away with a hook or straight blades.

 4. After 30 to 60 seconds of the gun on the hosel, spin the T-handle to engage the club head, and it should pop off in a straight line.